 Counselors – Career Therapist

 There is another group of helpers – therapists and counselors who provide therapy and counseling for workplace struggles, career – life difficulties, and stress.
 These practitioners are licensed mental health counselors with a Master’s or doctoral level degree in psychology or social work.
 If you chose one, make sure they specialize in career development and workplace issues.
-You don’t want a general practitioner who just nods their head without providing some direction and tools.
+As a career therapist, I assist with transitions, stress management, career burnout, and providing practices to recover, heal, and prosper.

 0 Comments